ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 FlashBoot is disabled by default, but you can enable it to reduce the majority of cold-starts down to 2 seconds, even for LLMs.

-#### Deployment Region (Advanced Setting)
+#### Data Centers (Advanced Setting)

-By default, your application will by deployed in both the United States, and Europe regions.
-If you have strict compliance requirements such as GDPR for example, you will want to restrict the region to Europe only.
+By default, your application will by deployed in all data centers.
+If you have strict compliance requirements such as GDPR for example, you will want to restrict the data centers to Europe only.

-If you are using a Network Volume, the Deployment Region will be automatically adjusted to the region where your Network Volume resides.
+If you are using a Network Volume, the Data Center will be automatically adjusted to the data center where your Network Volume resides.

 #### Scale Type (Advanced Setting)